 1. More Than One-Half of Children and Adolescents Are Not Learning Worldwide, by UNESCO Institute for Statistics, September 2017, page 9.
 One region, Oceania (for which most or all of the data is from Australia and New Zealand), is not in the chart, although the relevant numbers do appear in the report.
 Here’s how it would have looked with Oceania:

-As for why why this chart shows a very different story than what we usually hear, I can propose two reasons.
-First, in the West, it is boys who are disadvantaged in education.
+As for why this chart shows a very different story than what we usually hear, I can propose two reasons.
+First, in the West it is boys who are disadvantaged in education.
 Aid agencies have no interest in this; they’ve trained donors to believe that funding for girls’ education is all that matters.
 Second, this inequity is in Western countries.
-The U.N. and the big NGOs aren’t going to run around the USA, Europe, Australia, and New Zealand, waggling a finger and saying, “You discriminate!”
-They’re not about to antagonize the people who feed them.
+The U.N. and the big NGOs aren’t going to waggle a finger at the USA, Europe, Australia, and New Zealand and say, “You discriminate!”
+They won’t bite the hand that feeds them.

 4. UIS Frequently Asked Questions, Education Statistics, September 2015, page 6.

-5. When I say data was pulled from thin air, I do not mean that whatever numbers they used – remember, we don’t get to see them – was entirely random, but that the process was so subject to error, from many directions, that the results are meaningless, and different analysts, working from the same limited data, could easily have produced wildly different results.
+5. When I say data was pulled from thin air, I do not mean that numbers were entirely random, but that the process was so subject to error, from many causes, that the results are meaningless, and different analysts, working from the same limited data, could easily have produced wildly different results.
 In various sources, UIS gives a general sense of how its “imputation” occurs.
 It may involve taking similar data from other locations, or sort-of-similar data from the same location, and extrapolating.
 But in this case, the other data available was sparse, and of dubious quality.
 If UIS believed it had done a good job, it could publish the underlying numbers and tell how they were derived.